 EDCTC staff continues close coordination and collaboration on the delivery of the US 50 Camino Safety Improvements Project.
 A weekly project team meeting occurs every Thursday morning followed by an Executive Team meeting every Friday to closely monitor progress, identify challenges, and brainstorm solutions.
-Work continues on the Lower Carson Road undercrossing, roundabout, and other local road improvements.
-No work will be done during the weekends over the coming months with anticipated increased harvest season traffic.
+The undercrossing of US 50 connecting Ponderado Road to Lower Carson Road is now open to the public.
+Grinding on US 50 mainline will continue for another week or two followed by grinding work on Carson Road.
+No work will be done during the weekends over the coming months with the anticipated increased harvest season traffic.